PhantomOz/Badger-/README.md

 ## How It Works

 1. **User Authentication**: Users use their wallet to connect to the platform.
-2. **Token Configuration**: Users select the type of token they wish to create and configure its properties.
+2. **Contract Configuration**: Users select the type of contract they wish to create and configure its properties.
-3. **Deployment**: The tokens are deployed to the Amoy blockchain.
+3. **Deployment**: The contracts are deployed to the Core Blockchain.
 4. **Management**: Users can manage their tokens within the platform.

 ## Installation